-If you are a stockholder of record and wish to exercise cumulative voting rights, you must submit a proxy by mail or attend the Meeting and vote in person via the Internet.
+If you are a stockholder of record and wish to exercise cumulative voting rights, you must submit a proxy by mail.
 Your proxy card or ballot must specify how you want to allocate your votes among the nominees.
 Telephone and Internet voting facilities do not accommodate cumulative voting.
 If you hold your shares in street name, contact your brokerage firm, bank, broker-dealer, or other similar organization for directions on how to exercise cumulative voting rights using their voting instruction card, or to request a legal proxy so that you can vote your shares directly.
 Discretionary authority to cumulate votes is hereby solicited by the Board.
 If you return a signed proxy card or submit voting instructions in writing without providing instructions about cumulative voting, or if you submit a proxy by telephone or in person via the Internet, you will confer on the designated Proxyholders named below discretionary authority to exercise cumulative voting.
 If they elect to do so, they will be authorized, in their discretion, to cast your votes for some or all of the nominees in the manner recommended by the Board or otherwise in the discretion of the Proxyholders.
 However, they will not cast any of your votes for a nominee as to whom you have instructed them on your proxy card, voting instruction card or otherwise to withhold a vote.
 If you do not wish to grant the Proxyholders authority to cumulate your votes in the election of directors, you must explicitly state that objection on your proxy card or voting instruction card, as applicable.

-For Proposal 1, our Bylaws provide that, in the election of directors, the candidates receiving the highest number of votes, up to the number of directors to be elected, shall be elected; provided, however, that the Board has adopted a policy requiring that in an uncontested election (such as the election held at this Meeting), each nominee will submit an irrevocable resignation promptly following the election as there are vacancies on the Board.
-A majority of votes cast.
-An uncontested election means that there are as many candidates standing for election as there are vacancies on the Board.
-A majority of votes cast means that the number of shares cast "FOR" a director's election exceeds the number of votes "WITHHELD."
+For Proposal 1, our Bylaws provide that, in the election of directors, the candidates receiving the highest number of votes, up to the number of directors to be elected, shall be elected; provided, however, that the Board has adopted a policy requiring that, other than elections in which the number of director nominees exceeds the number of directors to be elected, each nominee will submit a resignation for consideration by the Board promptly following the election if he or she receives a greater number of votes "WITHHELD" than votes "FOR."
 Abstentions and broker non-votes are not considered a vote cast and, therefore, will have no effect with respect to the election of directors other than to reduce the number of affirmative votes required to elect a director.
 "Broker non-votes" are shares of stock held in record name by brokers or nominees for which instructions have not been received from the beneficial owners or persons entitled to vote and the broker or nominee does not have discretionary voting power under applicable rules or the instrument under which it serves in such capacity.
 See "Proposal One - Election of Directors" and "Corporate Governance - Director Resignation Policy."